VMatrix1900/draft-ccwg-advanced-ecn/draft-shi-ippm-congestion-measurement-data.md

 and ensure a balanced load across the network.
 This data-driven approach facilitates proactive network management, allowing for timely interventions that can preempt potential disruptions and enhance network reliability and performance.

-High Precision Congestion Control (HPCC){{?I-D.draft-miao-ccwg-hpcc}}, leverages INT (Inband Network Telemetry) for detailed congestion signal collection but faces challenges with packet size increases and computational redundancy.
+High Precision Congestion Control (HPCC) {{?I-D.miao-ccwg-hpcc}}, leverages INT (In-band Network Telemetry) for detailed congestion signal collection but faces challenges with packet size increases and computational redundancy.
 This document proposed a different approach and introduces data fields for Congestion Measurement.
 Congestion Measurement expands the conventional single-bit ECN to multiple bits, allowing network devices to update congestion information at each hop more granularly.
 Consequently, when packets reach the receiver, the congestion information field in the packet indicates not only the presence of congestion but the degree of congestion across the link's path.
 This approach facilitates a richer set of data for decision-making, supporting not only more precise congestion control but also improving load balancing and network debugging efforts.
-By overcoming HPCC's shortcomings, our approach enhances network efficiency, reduces computational overhead at endpoints, and offers a scalable solution to managing congestion in complex network environments.
+By overcoming HPCC's shortcomings, this approach enhances network efficiency, reduces computational overhead at endpoints, and offers a scalable solution to managing congestion in complex network environments.
 Congestion Measurement Data-Fields can be encapsulated into a variety of protocols, such as IPv6, Segment Routing Header (SRH), Network Service Header (NSH), Generic Network Virtualization Encapsulation (Geneve), etc.